JuroOravec/apify-actor-config/README.md

 If you use TS, first compile the project.

-Then generate `actor.json` file with:
+Then generate `actor.json` file with `apify-actor-config gen` command.

+Use `-c` or `--config` option to specify path to config JS file:

 ```sh
 npx apify-actor-config gen -c ./path/to/config.js